cardi/browser-history-research/docs/README.md

-For our experiment, we would like our volunteers to install a browser extension that will record their website visit history for one week, starting on **March XX, 2020**, and then share with us their anonymized history.
+For our experiment, we would like our volunteers to install a browser extension that will record their website visit history for one week, starting on **March 18, 2020**, and then share with us their anonymized history.

 ## Participating in the Research Study